hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 ### Representing a dataset

 A usual dataset can be think of as a table composed of rows and columns.
-One row is one **data point**/ sample/ response.
+One row is one **data point**/ sample/ response/ observation/ record/ entry/ object.
 One column is one **feature**/ variable/ property/ dimension.
 You may see different terms from different literature and problem domain.
 In our discussion the **strong** term will be used but other terms are also used interchangeably sometimes, especially when discussing with external references.

 There are several common ways to represent a dataset: